 Did you consider all these factors?
 Did you consider any of them?
 The bottom line is that if you do not pay attention to each factor, then your chances of earning money become smaller, and the loss of your entire investment becomes the most likely result (especially when you purchase OTM options).

 It is not enough to have a strong belief that the market will move higher or lower.
 When buying options, the option price has a large influence on the potential profitability of the trade and often matters more than a change in the price of the underlying stock.
-Thus, do not pay too much (based on implied volatility) for your options.
+Thus, you should not pay too much (based on implied volatility) for your options.

-This is a serious warning: It is very important to recognize how easy it is to lose money when buying options.
+It is very important to recognize how easy it is to lose money when buying options.
 Most traders only think about "how much money can I earn?"
 Please avoid using options to gamble.